 A key component of PJM’s RTEP process is the assessment of queued generation interconnection requests and the development of transmission upgrade plans to resolve reliability criteria violations.
 This interconnection assessment ensures the initial deliverability of the respective request.
 Thereafter, the PJM RTEP process annually completes studies that reveal any transmission expansion upgrades needed to ensure the ongoing deliverability of all generators within PJM.

-View specific PJM queue base case and contingency files - sign in required
+View specific PJM queue base case and contingency files - requires additional access

 Multiregional Modeling Working Group Cases